rancher/docs/content/rancher/v2.x/en/installation/air-gap-high-availability/prepare-private-registry/_index.md

 ```

-After downloading the release files, publish the images from `rancher-images.txt` to your private registry using the image scripts.
+Using a computer with access to the internet, move the images from `rancher-images.txt` to your private registry using the image scripts.

 >**Note:** Image publication may require up to 20GB of empty disk space.

-1. From Terminal, change directories to the path containing the files listed above.

 1. Make `rancher-save-images.sh` an executable.